 Enter the voltage, thickness, current and magnetic field into the calculator below to determine the hall coefficient of a conductor.
-The Hall Effect is the appearance of a voltage difference due to a magnetic field.

 Hall Coefficient Formula

 The following equation can be used to calculate the hall coefficient.